-Q&A: How does power-sharing work in Northern Ireland?
+How does Northern Ireland's power-sharing government work?

 - Published

-The way in which Northern Ireland is governed can appear complicated, because its politics are so complex.
+Votes are being counted in the Northern Ireland Assembly elections, with Sinn Fein and the Democratic Unionist Party (DUP) vying to be the largest party.

-The system now in place was introduced in the 1990s as a way of ending decades of violence - but making it work continues to be a difficult process.
+Northern Ireland's government works by a system of power sharing, introduced in the 1990s as a way of ending decades of violence.

+However, making this work has been a difficult process - a situation which is not likely to be changed by this election.

 What is power sharing?